A Buyer’s Guide Checklist to Mobile Layered Process Audit Software

 - The ability to update questions rather than only being able to create new ones, so you don’t lose the compliance history for questions

-- Revision history to track changes to the question library and documents, including who made changes
+- Revision history to track changes to the question library and documents, including who made changes and the ability to instantly revert

-- Question tagging so you can quickly add questions to different checklists
+- Question tagging so you can quickly add questions to different checklists and for roll-up reporting

 7. Photo Upload